 When will I be able to get vaccinated?

-The next priority group for the vaccines should be essential workers — grocery store employees, teachers, emergency workers and others who are on the front lines of the nation’s labor force — and adults 75 years old and older, the CDC advisory panel said.
-Those groups could get shots early in 2021.
+The next priority group includes essential workers — grocery store employees, teachers, emergency workers and others who are on the front lines of the nation’s labor force — and adults 75 years old and older, a CDC advisory panel said.

 A third group that should get priority includes other essential workers, adults 65 to 74 and people 16 to 64 with high-risk medical conditions, the committee advised.

 Healthy younger adults who don’t have medical conditions or high-risk jobs are likely to begin to get vaccinated starting in April, but not everyone will be able to get the shots immediately.
-And children aren’t even included in most coronavirus vaccine trials — Pfizer is the first company to expand its trial to people 12 and older — so they probably will be among the last to get access.
+And children aren’t even included in most coronavirus vaccine trials — Pfizer-BioNTech and Moderna are both testing their vaccines in teenagers, with plans to expand to younger age groups — so they probably will be among the last to get access.

 Public health experts say people who have been vaccinated can enjoy a bit more freedom — for example, flying while masked is far less of a risk after inoculation, as is going to the grocery store or getting a haircut.
 And some say it’s okay to get together, carefully, with other inoculated people.